Distance Learning Courses

 If you’re wanting to prepare yourself for postgraduate study, perhaps you need to obtain certain entry requirements, then a graduate certificate might be suitable.

-- Graduate Certificate in Environmental Geology, and in Geology (Birkbeck, University of London)
+- Graduate Certificate in Environmental Geology, Geology and Planetary Sciences (Birkbeck, University of London)

 - PGDip Astronomy (University of York)